aditya-karampudi/Predict_Disease_Spread/README.md

-# Predict_Disease_Spread
-Predict the number of dengue fever cases reported each week in two cities (San Juan and Iquitos)

 This git contains the solution for the step-by-step implementation in solving the assignment for Data Science Programming course at USF.